ZakiaHussaini/hangman-game/README.md

 - alow repeated play with a fresh word
 - If the player uses all of his chances and is still unable to guess the word then it’s game over and ask the user to play again
--If the player is able to guess the word correctly then he/she wins the game.
+- If the player is able to guess the word correctly then he/she wins the game.

    ![play again image](images/again.JPG)